Home » $5 and Under, Headline, Holidays, Kids, Tutorials, Wearable

 Welcome to day 4 of Homemade Costume week.
 This bumblebee Halloween costume looks great in person, and could not be simpler to make.
 A black shirt, yellow duct tape, some pipe cleaners, and a pair of dollar store wings.
-You can make this one in about 15 minutes.
-I made this quick and easy no-sew costume for Kaboose, and you can find the instructions for how to make it over there: [how to make a bumblebee costume]
+You can make this no-sew bee costume in about 15 minutes.

 Project Estimate: